Would you say Winston Churchill was a Socialist Prime Minister?

 So the story then.
 It could begin in so many places.
 In 1871 as the Franco-Prussian War ends without real peace.
 Towards the end of that century as young warrior Winston takes part in the last cavalry charge of the British Empire at the Battle of Omdurman, then various other adventures as the British invent the idea of concentration camps in South Africa during the Boer Wars.
 In Edwardian England as Lloyd George and his by now protégée Churchill begin a system of health and unemployment benefits through National Insurance.
 In Paris 1919 as a narrowly defeated Germany is ruinously routed in revenge for the Franco-Prussian and First World Wars by Lloyd George and the assembled powers.

 But actually I’ll begin it in 1926.
-As Victorian grandee Winston Churchill, by now Chancellor under Lloyd George, brutally opposes the working classes during the General Strike.
+As Victorian grandee Winston Churchill, by now Chancellor under Lloyd George, brutally opposes the miners and the whole of the working class during the General Strike.
 Probably not a Socialist then.

 In fact Sebastain Haffner talks of him more as a warrior than the politician he’s then become.
 More like a Napoleon or even an Attila the Hun sort of figure.
 A would be Dictator?
 Certainly not a democrat.
 Someone eager for any fight that’s going.
 On a trajectory through the 1930s to the fight of his life, the fight of all of our 20th century lives.
 With someone he called ‘The Crank’ – Adolf Hitler.